haskellfoundation/error-message-index/message-index/messages/GHC-56147/index.md

 ---
-title: Rewrite rules are ignored in SafeHaskell
+title: Rewrite rules are ignored in Safe Haskell
-summary: Rewrite rules are not allowed in SafeHaskell and therefore ignored
+summary: Rewrite rules are not allowed in Safe Haskell and are therefore ignored
 severity: warning
 introduced: 9.6.1
 ---